 - Put on a gown and sterile gloves, clean the area with anti-septic solution and apply drapes

-- Using an aseptic technique, infiltrate 1% lidocaine* subcutaneously and down to the pleura
+- Using an aseptic technique, infiltrate 1% lidocaine (maximum 0.3mls/kg of 1% lidocaine) subcutaneously and down to the pleura

-- Insert the needle form the drain kit (attached to the provided syringe) slowly through the chest wall, just above the underlying rib, in a horizontal plane
+- Insert the needle from the drain kit (attached to the provided syringe) slowly through the chest wall, just above the underlying rib, in a horizontal plane

 - Stop advancing the aspiration needle when aspiration of air confirms correct placement